 Prostate cancer is the most common cancer in men with over 230,000 men diagnosed in the US yearly.
 However, the prostate cancer world is undergoing a revolution.
 There is a newfound understanding that the disease has been over-treated in many men.
 The “gold standard” for treating prostate cancer has always been radical or robotic surgery.
 Studies have now documented the long-term functional side effects (erectile dysfunction and incontinence) associated with traditional treatments like surgery and radiation.
 The survival advantages of traditional treatments have been shown to be small or non-existent.
-In fact, The US Health Preventive Task Force panel has declared that PSA screening for the early diagnosis of prostate cancer has no net benefit and that the “harms outweigh the benefits.
+In fact, The US Health Preventive Task Force panel declared that PSA screening for the early diagnosis of prostate cancer has no net benefit and that the “harms outweigh the benefits.
 This stance has recently been revised but it’s clear that a new approach is necessary that helps to identify men that will benefit from treatment as well as prescribe treatments that are less invasive and cause fewer side effects.

 Our approach at the Scionti Prostate Center recognizes this changing prostate cancer landscape and employs new biomarkers, advanced MRI imaging, Artemis MRI guided fusion mapped biopsy and genomic tumor testing to better characterize and classify prostate cancer to determine which men will benefit from treatment.
 Our treatment approaches emphasize targeted MRI guided techniques such as focal robotic HIFU using information learned from our advanced diagnostic evaluation.
 Our goal is to find a better balance between prostate cancer treatment and quality of life related side effects such as erectile dysfunction and incontinence.